 As New York City’s busiest commuter hub, Pennsylvania Station (more commonly known as Penn Station) serves three passenger railroad lines: Amtrak, New Jersey Transit, and the Long Island Railroad.
 The station also connects to the New York City subway, Penn Plaza, and Madison Square Garden, and is just a short walk from Herald Square in midtown Manhattan.

-There are also entrances via subway stations on 34th Street and 7th Avenue and on 34th Street and 8th Avenue.
+The main entrance to Penn Station is located on 7th Avenue between 31st and 33rd streets, but there are also entrances via subway stations on 34th Street and 7th Avenue and on 34th Street and 8th Avenue.

-Train travel declined dramatically with the advent of the Jet Age.
-The underutilized Penn Station was demolished to make way for Madison Square Garden and the new, smaller Penn Station.
+As a result, the underutilized Penn Station was demolished in the 1960s to make way for Madison Square Garden and the new, smaller Penn Station.
 The destruction of this New York architectural landmark caused outrage and is said to be the main catalyst for many of New York's current landmark preservation statutes.

 As of 2018, construction of a brand-new train station in the magnificent Farley Post Office Building (a landmark also designed by McKim, Meade, and White) is already underway.

 According to current plans, the new state-of-the-art train station—to be christened Moynihan Station after long-time New York Senator Daniel Patrick Moynihan—will move into the post office's enormous old mail-sorting room once restoration is complete.